 - 10% discount on all new books.

-Our classes are open to the public and are held at the History Center at 7:00 p.m. on the third Wednesday of the month.
+Our classes are open to the public and are held from time to time at the History Center at 7:00 p.m. on the third Tuesday of the month.
 Everyone with an interest in genealogy or history is welcome!
-See announcements for the subject of the up coming class.
+See announcements for the subject any up coming classes.

 Meetings are held twice a year for the election of Board members and any other business requiring a vote of the membership.
 The Board of Directors will announce the time and place of the business meetings.